sgcook/cruise-ship/README.md

 ## Gotchas
-- Getting the viewport to move alongside the ship's movement with scrollTo
+- Getting the viewport to move alongside the ship's movement with scrollTo.
 - Similar to above, having the pop-up message move alongside the viewport's movement.